This post originally ran in The Seattle Times.

 Baseboard is often overlooked, but replacing the board around the perimeter of the room (where the wall meets the floor) can be an easy way to change a room visually.
 Styles range from simple boards (with or without grooves) to baseboards with concave and convex curves.

-No matter the type of moulding, there are a variety of styles, wood species, and colors.
+No matter the type of moulding, there are a variety of styles, wood species, and colors to choose from.
 Whether you like a simple farmhouse look, a chic modern aesthetic, or ornate patterns—you can find a look that fits your taste and budget.
 Moulding is a great solution whether you're accenting a wall, enhancing a room, or upgrading your entire home.